January 15, 2023

 By Arthur H. Gunther III

-For someone like my grandfather Arthur Sr., the Information Age began with a flood of great daily New York City newspapers like The World, the New York Times, and in his early 20s, the New York Daily News.
-He also had an early crystal radio set, the popular way of bringing in stations as far away as Chicago when the atmospherics were just right.
+For someone like my grandfather Arthur Sr., the Information Age began in his 20s with a flood of great daily New York City newspapers like The World, the New York Times and the New York Daily News.
+He also had a crystal radio set, the popular way of bringing in stations from as far away as Chicago when the atmospherics were just right.
 You can just imagine how his own parents, raised in a slower age of communication, reacted to the more instant delivery from the wireless.

-These were moments that relaxed, unlike the visit with what can be an elephant in the room – the TV set.
-That window on the world and society, the foreground and background screen for a fast-paced age of information and entertainment, is also a look at the business of humanity, including dysfunction and the outlandish.
+Those were moments that relaxed, unlike the visit with what can be an elephant in the room – the TV set, and now the computer and smart phones.
+Those windows on the world and society, the foreground and background screen for a fast-paced age of information, disinformation and entertainment, are also a look at the busy-business of humanity, including dysfunction and the outlandish.
 It can give you a headache.

-The writer is a retired newspaperman who can be reached at firstname.lastname@example.org This essay may be reproduced.
+The writer is a retired newspaperman who can be reached at email@example.com.
+This essay is adapted from an earlier one.